 - Girl Scouts

 Holy Spirit Middle School is committed to developing a safe, nurturing, and academically rigorous environment for early adolescent students.
+All of our middle school courses are grounded in the New York State Common Core and Next Generation standards.
 Our environment fosters academic growth, creative thinking, respect, and a genuine responsibility.
 Our religious education program offers space for all children to grow and form faith.
 Our teachers strive to teach through meaningful instruction that encourages students to think critically and apply knowledge in all subject areas.

 There are a variety of courses offered at the middle school level to challenge our students to become well-rounded individuals.
 In addition to core subjects in Math, Science, Social Studies, and English Language Arts, we offer Regents-level Algebra and Earth Science.
 We take pride in our Spanish, Religion, Music, Art, Physical Education, Health, and Library/Technology classes.